Whether you are familiar with Self Assessment payments on account or not, we are sure you would like to know how to reduce them.

 Example: How a payment on account is calculated and when it can be reduced

-As he has already paid £750 in advance in January, he is only due to pay £50 to fulfil his full tax obligations for 2020/2021 by 31 July.
+As he has already paid £750 in advance in January, he is only due to pay £50 by 31 July to 2023 to fulfil his tax obligation for 2022/2023.
 Jack will have to make a request to reduce this payment on account to HMRC; otherwise, HMRC will expect the full £750 and charge interest on any underpayment (until they are informed of the updated estimate).
 However, if Jack did pay the £750, he could request a refund for the overpayment, but it would be kinder to Jack’s cash flow if he did not overpay in the first instance.

-Furthermore, because Jack’s annual tax bill has dropped below £1,000, he will no longer have to make a payment on account, until his annual tax liability rises above £1,000 again.
-Therefore he pays £50 to cover the balance now and nothing more is due until January 2023 when he files his 2021/2022 tax return.
+Furthermore, because Jack’s annual tax bill has dropped below £1,000, he will no longer have to make a payment on account until his annual tax liability rises above £1,000 again.
+Therefore, he pays £50 to cover the balance now and nothing more is due until January 2025 – the deadline for filing his 2023/2024 tax return and paying his bill for that tax year.

 What if I cannot afford to pay my tax bill?